msguixe/TFM_MSG/README.md

 Course:       2019/2020
 </pre>

-The code is in order to reproduce all the results: reading the original files, obtaining intermediate tables and the plots for the final report.
+The following index indicates the numeric order to reproduce all the results: reading the original files, obtaining intermediate tables and the plots for the final report.

 1. VAF CPTAC table code (.sh)
 2. NMD_annotation\